 Like most people, I began to draw and paint in kindergarten.
-Unlike most, I was painting fairly realistically in oils by the time I was seven.
-By the time I was an adolescent, I could paint or draw almost anything I set my mind to, and my life’s goal was to strive to be the world’s next great celebrity artist . . . the next Pable Picasso, Jackson Pollock, Andy Warhol, or Julian Schnabel, or some other such naive and idiotic concept.
+Unlike most, I was painting fairly realistically in oils and pastels by the time I was seven.
+By the time I was an adolescent, I could paint or draw almost anything I set my mind to, and my life’s goal was to strive to be the world’s next great celebrity artist . . . the next Pablo Picasso, Jackson Pollock, Andy Warhol, or or some other such naive and idiotic concept (cue the laugh track).

-Obviously, after a decade of college Art courses, and four more decades of personal experience since . . . the achievement of that goal never occurred.
-I might be tempted to ask myself “What went wrong with my brilliant plan?” if it weren’t for the fact that now, at the age of 63, I find myself relatively well blessed and happy and have the good sense not to ask such useless questions any longer.
+After a decade of college Art courses, and four more decades of personal toil since . . . the achievement of that goal never occurred.
+I might be tempted to ask myself “What went wrong with my brilliant plan?” if it weren’t for the fact that now, at the age of 65, I find myself well blessed and happy and have the good sense not to ask such useless questions any longer.

-Somewhere along the way, I made my peace with youth’s ambitions, and this world’s measurements of success.
-I have learned to pursue all of my creative impulses from an unhurried place of balance (more or less).
-I get passionate about the doing of it, in order to get the intended vision of it right, but I no longer worry very much about what people (strangers) think of it when it’s done or whether anyone will pay me or think better of me for it.
+Somewhere along the way, I made my peace with youth’s ambitions, expectations, and sense of entitlement.
+I’ve learned to pursue all of my creative impulses from an unhurried place of balance (more or less).
+I get passionate about the doing of it, in order to get the intended vision of it right, but I no longer worry about what people who don’t know me think of it when it’s done, or whether anyone will pay me or think better of me for it.

 Thanks for visiting.